Partido Komunista ng Pilipinas-1930: History

-In 1931, Antonio Ora died in an automobile accident in Nueva Ecija.
-Ora was a high-ranking member of the PKP politburo and central committee, widely regarded to be second only to Evangelista.
-Ora's funeral became the site of widespread demonstration, with as many as 50,000 workers marching through Manila.
+In 1931, Ora died in an automobile accident in Nueva Ecija.
+He was then a high-ranking member of the PKP politburo and central committee, widely regarded to be second only to Evangelista.
+His funeral became the site of widespread demonstration, with as many as 50,000 workers marching through Manila.
 A wake was held in Ora's hometown and was attended by 3,000 peasants.

 The most major incident concerning the first PKP was on May 1, 1931, when the communists were barred from holding their traditional Labor Day demonstration in Manila.
 The PKP instead transferred their celebration to Caloocan, under the auspices of the KAP.
 This permit, however, was also revoked hours before the start of the scheduled start of the parade.
 A contingent of the Philippine Constabulary, under Captain Rafael Jalandoni arrived to order Evangelista to cancel the parade.
 Evangelista instead raised his clenched fist and began an incendiary speech, and said:

 Comrades or brethren, the municipal president, Mr. Aquino, has allowed us to hold the parade, but for reasons unknown to me the permit has been revoked.
 This shows that the big ones are persecuting and oppressing us, who are small, which they have no right to do.

 After this, Abelardo Ramos cried out, "Let us die fighting them!"
 Evangelista attempted to continue his speech when the PC arrested him and Ramos.
 The assembled crowd then tried to advance on the constabulary but were forcibly dispersed by peace officers.

-Based on these events, the Manila Court of First Instance, on September 14, 1931, passed a decision declaring both the PKP and KAP as illegal organization, and sentencing twenty communist leaders of eight years and one day of banishment to the provinces.
+Based on these events, the Manila Court of First Instance, on September 14, 1931, passed a decision declaring both the PKP and KAP as illegal organizations, and sentencing twenty communist leaders of eight years and one day of banishment to the provinces.
 Evangelista was additionally sentenced with six months' imprisonment and a fine of 400 pesos for sedition.
 The convicted communists brought an appeal to the Supreme Court, which affirmed the Manila CFI decision on October 26, 1932.